CS in Schools is a free industry-supported programme that helps teachers learn how to successfully teach coding.

 Please click here to apply to be a volunteer in 2020.

 CS in Schools is volunteer-based programme.
-Volunteers are computing professionals who want to give back by spending time in a secondary school classroom helping teachers become confident and competent at teaching coding and computational thinking.
+Volunteers are computing professionals who want to give back by spending time helping teachers become confident and competent at teaching coding and computational thinking.

-Before volunteers begin their volunteer time in the classroom, volunteers are required to:
+Before volunteers begin their volunteer experience, volunteers are required to:

 - Submit an application and be selected into the CS in Schools programme